jrehor/kcc/README.md

+# kcc

-a gentle introduction to k is elsewhere
+a gentle introduction to k is elsewhere.

 **[genesis](#genesis)** | [who](#who) | [why](#why) | [what](#what) | [how](#how)